Women's health clinic

 Conclusion

 If you see yourself in these patterns, it may be time to go beyond guessing and get a clear view of what your hormones are doing.
-With the right testing and a thoughtful mix of lifestyle changes, medical support, and comprehensive HRT when it is indicated, you can move toward better energy, a steadier mood, and more predictable cycles.
+With the right testing and a thoughtful mix of lifestyle changes, medical support, and comprehensive hormone therapy when it is indicated, you can move toward better energy, a steadier mood, and more predictable cycles.